 Bound constraints are a classical example of such a polyhedral setting.
-Direct-search methods tailored to these constraints have been introduced by [21] where polling directions can (and must) be chosen among the coordinate directions and their negatives, which naturally conform to the geometry of such a feasible region.
-A number of other methods have been proposed and analyzed based on these polling directions (see [12, 14, 25] and [17, Chapter 4]).
+Direct-search methods tailored to these constraints have been introduced by [26], where polling directions can (and must) be chosen among the coordinate directions and their negatives, which naturally conform to the geometry of such a feasible region.
+A number of other methods have been proposed and analyzed based on these polling directions (see [15, 17, 30] and [21, Chapter 4]).

-In the general linearly constrained case, polling directions have to be computed as positive generators of cones tangent to a set of constraints that are nearly active (see [22, 19]).
-The identification of the nearly active constraints can be tightened to the size of the step taken along the directions [19], and global convergence is guaranteed to a true stationary point as the step size goes to zero.
-In the presence of constraint linear dependence, the computation of these positive generators is problematic and may require enumerative techniques [1, 20, 30], although the practical performance of the corresponding methods does not seem much affected.
-Direct-search methods for linearly constrained problems have been successfully combined with global exploration strategies by means of a search step [8, 32, 33].
+In the general linearly constrained case, polling directions have to be computed as positive generators of cones tangent to a set of constraints that are nearly active (see [27, 23]).
+The identification of the nearly active constraints can be tightened to the size of the step taken along the directions [23], and global convergence is guaranteed to a true stationary point as the step size goes to zero.
+In the presence of constraint linear dependence, the computation of these positive generators is problematic and may require enumerative techniques [1, 25, 35], although the practical performance of the corresponding methods does not seem much affected.
+Direct-search methods for linearly constrained problems have been successfully combined with global exploration strategies by means of a search step [11, 37, 38].

-Several strategies for the specific treatment of linear equality constraints have also been proposed, one way being to remove those constraints by changing of variables [2, 11].
-Another possibility is to design the algorithm so that it explores the null space of the linear equality constraints, which is also equivalent to solving the problem in a lower-dimensional subspace [24, 20].
-Such techniques may lead to a possibly less separable problem.
+Several strategies for the specific treatment of linear equality constraints have also been proposed.
+For example, one can remove these constraints through a change of variables [3, 14].
+Another possibility is to design an algorithm that explores the null space of the linear equality constraints, which is also equivalent to solving the problem in a lower-dimensional, unconstrained subspace [25, 29].
+Such techniques may lead to a less separable problem, possibly harder to solve.

 All aforementioned strategies involve the deterministic generation of the polling directions.
-Recently, it has been shown in [16] that the random generation of the polling directions outperforms the classical choice of deterministic positive spanning sets for unconstrained optimization (whose cardinality is at least n+1, where n is the dimension of the problem).
-Inspired by the concept of probabilistic trust-region models [3], the authors in [16] introduced the concept of probabilistic descent, which essentially imposes on the random polling directions the existence of a direction that makes an acute angle with the negative gradient with a probability sufficiently large conditioning on the history of the iterations.
+Recently, it has been shown in [19] that the random generation of the polling directions outperforms the classical choice of deterministic positive spanning sets for unconstrained optimization (whose cardinality is at least n+1, where n is the dimension of the problem).
+Inspired by the concept of probabilistic trust-region models [6], the authors in [19] introduced the concept of probabilistic descent, which essentially imposes on the random polling directions the existence of a direction that makes an acute angle with the negative gradient with a probability sufficiently large conditioning on the history of the iterations.
 This approach has been proved globally convergent with probability one.
-More importantly, a complexity bound of the order $n\epsilon^{-2}$ has been showed (with overwhelming high probability) for the number of function evaluations needed to reach a gradient of norm below a positive threshold ε , which contrasts with the $n^2 \epsilon^{-2}$ bound of the deterministic case [34] (for which the factor of n^2 cannot be improved [9]).
-It was also reported a substantial gain in numerical efficiency while generating the polling directions randomly, with the choice of only two directions (supported by the theory) leading to the best observed performance.
+Moreover, a complexity bound of the order $n\epsilon^{-2}$ has been shown (with overwhelmingly high probability) for the number of function evaluations needed to reach a gradient of norm below a positive threshold ε , which contrasts with the $n^2\epsilon^{-2}$ bound of the deterministic case [39] (for which the factor of n^2 cannot be improved [12]).
+A numerical comparison between deterministic and random generation of the polling directions also showed a substantial advantage for the latter: using only two directions led to the best observed performance, as well as an improved complexity bound [19].